-The birth of Avetrana is likely attributable to the centralizing policies of the Angevins in order to favor the competition in major centers of the populations who lived scattered throughout the countryside.
-In fact, if in the past the tower was erroneously attributed to the Norman era, and consequently the origin of Avetrana as an urban center, now the attribution to that era is clearly erroneous.
-Without necessarily having to follow, during the Middle Ages, the successions of the feudal vati, the turning point for Avetrana is represented by the presence of the Pagans, who, having obtained from the king the right to demand duty on salts, built the wall enclosure to defend the small village and the completed the fortress system during the sixteenth century.
+The birth of Avetrana is probably attributable to the centralizing policies of the Angevins, which favored the larger centers of the people who lived scattered around the countryside.
+If, in fact, in the past, the tower was mistakenly attributed to the Norman era giving rise to Avetrana as an urban center, the indication of that era is now evidently wrong.
+Without necessarily having to follow, during the Middle Ages, the succession of the vati feudal lords, the turning point for Avetrana is represented by the presence of the Pagano, who, having obtained from the king the right to be able to demand duties on the salts, built the walls to defend the small village and the completion of the fortress system during the sixteenth century.

 The name Avetrana

-This is a phenomenon that mainly characterizes the southern part of Italy.
-Although many see the masseria as a filiation of the 'villa rustica' of Roman origin, in reality it is necessary to consider that while in Roman times there is no contractual form between the dominus (the owner) and the servants working for him in the fields, it is only with the advent of the Longobards (6th-9th centuries) that the legal figure of the 'masseria contract' will begin, where the 'dominus' commits himself to give a part of the product of the agro-pastoral activity to its 'massarius'; that is, the person who, in his place, cares for the fields and pastoral activities (ie the 'mass').
-Only in later times will the masserie begin to enrich themselves structurally with the 'noble part': where, especially during the period of harvest or during the summer, the owner (dominus) will reside.
+Masserias are a phenomenon that especially characterizes southern Italy.
+Although many see the masseria as a subsidiary of the 'villa rustica' of Roman origin, in reality it should be noted that while in Roman times there is no contractual form between the dominus (the owner) and the servants who work for him in the fields, only with the advent of the Lombards (VI-IX century) was the juridical figure of the 'farm contract' born, where the 'dominus' leaves a part of the product of the agro-pastoral activity to his 'massarius' that is to say the one who, in his place, takes care of the fields and pastoral activities (ie the 'mass').
+Only later will the farms structurally enrich themselves with the 'noble' part in which, especially during the harvest period or during the summer, the owner (dominus) will reside.

 We thank Mr. Pietro Scarciglia for his contribution.